stolostron/applier/docs/help/applier_render.md

 ```
       --header string        The files which will be added to each template
   -h, --help                 help for render
+      --output-dir string    The directory were to write the rendered files
       --output-file string   The generated resources will be copied in the specified file
-      --paths stringArray    The list of template paths
+      --path stringArray     The list of template paths
+      --sort-on-kind         If set the files will be sorted by their kind (default true) (default true)
       --values string        The files containing the values
 ```